With nine whisky distilleries to visit on Islay , wildlife and beautiful scenery, your holiday starts here.

 With beautiful beaches,cycle hire and plenty of walks.
 These are just some of the exciting things on offer on Islay.

 Islay is also known as the Queen of the Hebrides.
 It is the most southerly island in the Inner Hebrides.
 It is well known for its wildlife and birdlife.
 There are well over one hundred species of wild birds frequenting its shores.
 Surrounded by rugged coastline with miles of unspoilt beaches it boasts spectacular sunrises and sunsets.
-It has a world famous 18 hole Links golf course at the Machrie and 8 world famous whisky distilleries, with another distillery on the neighbouring Isle of Jura.
+It has a world famous 18 hole Links golf course at the Machrie and 9 world famous whisky distilleries, with another distillery on the neighbouring Isle of Jura.
 If whisky is not to your taste the island also produces the Botanist Gin at Bruichladdich Distillery, Nerabus Gin on the Rhinns of Islay and Lussa gin on the neighbouring Isle of Jura.

 Persabus is the gateway to the north Islay distilleries.

 Ardnahoe Distillery is a fifteen-minute walk from Persabus along the single-track road.
 It is Islay’s latest distillery.
-Our eldest daughter has worked with the team at Ardnahoe Distillery in the early days when the distillery was the very early stages of being developed.
+Our eldest daughter worked with the team at Ardnahoe Distillery in the early days when the distillery was at the very early stages of being developed.
 Ardnahoe Distillery has a visitor centre with a gift shop and a café offering breakfasts, lunches and afternoon teas.
 Tours and tastings can be booked via Ardnahoe Distillery’s website https://ardnahoedistillery.com/

 Caol ila Distillery shares a boundary with Persabus Farm.
 It is a fifteen-minute walk along the farm track from Persabus.
 Caol ila and Lagavullin Distilleries are owned by Diageo.